Belgium

 Additional Allowances:

 Important Note: These cost estimates are provided for general informational purposes only.
 Actual employer costs depend on specific employment conditions and may vary.
-Contact our team for precise calculations customized to your particular situation.
+To that end, contact our team for precise calculations customized to your particular situation.

 Overtime & Working Hours

-Standard working schedule in Belgium: 38 hours per week.
+In Belgium, the standard working schedule is 38 hours per week.

 Maternity Leave